m-architek/Diablofication/README.md

 - Randomization and diversification of game content.

-- Various hack'n'slash flavourde tweaks, especially ones focused on solo playthrough.
+- Various hack'n'slash flavoured changes, especially focused on solo playthrough.

 See [components list](#components) for more details about mod content.

-Although some of the changes brought by Diablofication have major impact on game exepriance, this modification tries to maintain compatibility with other mods by following "maximum effect at minimum cost" rule (obviously together with best modding practices).
+Diablofication tries to maintain compatibility with other mods by following best modding practices joined together with "maximum effect at minimum cost" rule.
 See [compatibility section](#compatibility) for more details.

 ## Installation